Grants and Funding

 For more information on SUSI and to check your eligibility for SUSI supports check out https://susi.ie/

 The Back to Education Allowance (BTEA) is an educational opportunities scheme for people who receive certain social welfare payments.
 It is for those who hope to go on to college.
-You must qualify for the course you want to do before you can get this payment.

 The One Parent Family Payment (OFP) is a social welfare payment for people who are bringing up children without the support of a partner.
-You can get all the information about the OFP on the Citizens Information website.
+You can get all the information about the OFP on the Citizens Information and the HEA website.
 This is just a brief outline of what to do if you are receiving the OFP and want to go to college to study full-time.

 The rules around the OFP can change each year, so we recommend you ask in your local social welfare office for the most up-to-date information.